 - Ask professors to point you toward alumni or colleagues with whom they think you share interests and who they suspect may be open to talking with you.

-- Follow individuals and companies you're interested in on social media such as LinkedIn, and look for opportunities to engage with them in more personal ways.
+- Follow individuals and companies you're interested in on social media and look for opportunities to engage with them in more personal ways.

 Take a look at our Guide to Networking for more tips and information.